eraofchaos/eraofchaos.github.io/units/Wight.md

 ---
 title: "Wight"
 permalink: /units/Wight/
-excerpt: "Wights lust after only one thing: life.
+excerpt: "Units Wights lust after only one thing: life.
 They draw life energy from others whenever they can.
 Necromancers use wights to haunt the souls of the living."
 unitID: 303
 last_modified_at: 2020-12-01
 lang: en